 I love the idea of less.
 Less isn’t so much about ridding oneself of problematic hoarding of cars, jewelry, furniture, houses, companies.
 To me, it’s more about how I use my energy and channel the good and evil within.
 It’s about temperance: self-restraint and discipline, with a generous dose of compassion.
 You might also think about it as moderation or balance.
 Sometimes gaining more balance in life requires less– less resistance, less control, fewer expectations and lies, and less rigidity.

 The idea of less occurred to me, as ideas so often do, when I was teaching yoga.
-In this particular class, three people practiced: One giant man who I hadn’t seen in class in a long while, one “regular” practitioner, and one other slightly crazy woman who always practices with sunglasses on in the back corner of the room and does everything but the postures I am teachings.
+In this particular class, three people practiced: One giant man who I hadn’t seen in class in a long while, one “regular” practitioner, and one other slightly crazy woman who always practices with sunglasses on in the back corner of the room and does everything but the postures I am teaching.
 As usual, an interesting combination of fellow humans from whom I learned four lessons.

 Lesson 1: About Assumptions and Expectations…